JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 Spring API allows 3rd party plugins to re-use, integrate with or extend existing Spring Framework support in IntelliJ IDEA.

+A popular plugin using Spring API is [hybris integration](https://plugins.jetbrains.com/plugin/7525-hybris-integration).

 To develop plugins you will need to use _IntelliJ IDEA Ultimate Edition_ version 13.1 or higher.

 ### Setting up IntelliJ Platform SDK